RoyalFox2140/Essence2200/README.md

 Due to licensing I will not be accepting contributions or pull requests for the project.

-In the event of my disappearance, I allow Chaosvolt and Kenan2000 to fork, maintain, and appoint maintainers to the project.
+In the event of my disappearance, I allow Chaosvolt, Scarf005 and Kenan2000 to fork, maintain, and appoint maintainers to the project.

 When I reach a comfortable state of polish and most of the mod is finished it will be eligible to be included in Kenan's structured modpack.